 In addition to diet, exercise and sunshine you can take supplements to help support a positive blood pH level.
 You can also take a quality calcium supplement, but don’t overdo it.

 If you are already experiencing joint discomfort, there are some good joint supplements that will help support them and even help manage pain.

-If you feel that your calcium levels are low and need a boost and you also want some basic support for your joints, and also some support for alkalizing your body.
+If you feel that your calcium levels could use a boost and you also need some basic joint support, and also some support for alkalizing your body.

 |Bone-Support||3 Caps/Day (1 Bottle/30 Days)|

 |Omega 3 DHA Fish Oil||

 |Zupafood GREENZ||1 Sachet/Day (1 Box/30 Days)|